dullhunk/book/careers-lab/cv-errors.md

   2. **CRAMPING YOUR STYLE** It can be tempting to cram things on - but this makes it hard to read if the text is too cramped or small.
 Rather than list EVERYTHING you've done, show the most important or relevant aspects.
   3. **BLANK SPACE** Make sure you use all the space available, both vertical and horizontal.
 Two pages is the norm for a CV, though some employers ask for a one pager
   4. **PDF** The Portable Document Format is a more idiot-proof way to distribute documents than Word documents, and works on more platforms and devices.
 Beware of converting Word to PDF, it can be an unpredictable and lossy conversion
   5. **MICROSOFT** Word is OK, if that is what you are most comfortable with, but using LaTeX can make your CV stand out because the typography is usually much better.
-Some formatting can be painful to do in Latex, but the same is also true of Word.
-There are BLTs (Beautiful Latex Templates) available in overleaf https://www.overleaf.com, https://www.sharelatex.com and elsewhere https://www.google.com/search?q=latex+cv+template
+Some formatting can be painful to do in LaTeX, but the same is also true of Word.
+There are BLTs (Beautiful Latex Templates) available from https://www.overleaf.com, https://www.sharelatex.com and elsewhere https://www.google.com/search?q=latex+cv+template
   6. **STYLE** Don't underestimate the importance of formatting, badly formatted CVs will end up in the bin.
 Formatting can be tedious, labour intensive and time consuming, but it is worth spending the time to get it right.
 Use a template if it helps, see for example http://bryn.co.uk/CV.pdf
   7. **AVOID UNDERLINE** Underline was designed for typewriters and should usually be avoided.
 Sometimes it's OK to use underline for hyperlinks, as it can help show that they are clickable URLs.
 Fixed width fonts look pretty horrible too (for example URLs in LaTeX).
 Avoid!
 Look at any professional document, it is very unlikely that you'll find underline or fixed width fonts.
   8. **PRINT** Print out your CV to check what it actually looks like.
 Odd things can happen that make your CV look rubbish, so its worth trying out a few different printers.
 Does it fit nicely onto two pages?
 Without any nasty page and line breaks that create widowed & orphaned text?